Rent safe and private dog parks hosted by locals

 Is dock diving the right dog sport for your dog?

-Dock diving is open to just about any dog whether they're a mixed breed or purebred — but that doesn't mean every pet is going to enjoy it.
+Dock jumping's popularity doesn't mean every pet is going to enjoy the high energy environment, though.
 And that’s okay!
-There’s a huge range of dog sports (and other noncompetitive activities) out there to pursue with your canine companion.
+There’s a huge range of dog sports (and other noncompetitive activities) you can pursue with your canine companion.
 No one type of exercise is inherently better than all the others.

-That said, many people who try out dock diving end up loving it, especially if their dogs are natural water lovers.
-Here are a few things to keep in mind when deciding whether or not dock diving is right for you and your pup!
+Here are a few things to keep in mind when deciding whether or not dock diving is right for you and your pup.

 Dock diving dogs should be in good physical health